TwilioQuest/extension-docs/src/guide/README.md

 ---

 # Getting Started

 **TwilioQuest Extensions** allow you to build educational RPG adventures for players to enjoy in [TwilioQuest](https://www.twilio.com/quest).
 You can create [new levels](levels), new [code challenges](objectives) for players to overcome, and [new characters](npcs) for players to meet on their journey.
 You can also [override and extend](architecture) existing content with your own embellishments.

 We can't wait to see what you build in TwilioQuest!

+## Video walkthrough

+We cover most of the information in this guide in more in our content authoring video below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O-CQURZWHSc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The docs on this page are still filled with helpful step-by-step instructions and images.
+It can be helpful to reference them when you need a refresher!

 ## Enabling extensions in the game